sg16-unicode/sg16-meetings/README.md

     - https://thephd.github.io/vendor/future_cxx/papers/d1629.html
     - The proposal includes low level and high level interfaces.
     - Normalization support will come later.
+  - Peter (via chat): There is a typo in section 3.3.2, "GB1032" should be "GB2312" or "GB18030".
+  - Elias (via chat): In 3.2.3.2, on the last line of the first snippet, the `basic_utf8` instead of `basic_utf16` is probably a typo?
   - Zach expressed surprise at the lack of low level transcoding algorithms and lack of iterator based interfaces.
   - JeanHeyd replied that those algorithms are implemented within the encoding object and that the interface is range based rather than iterator based.
 Objects are used instead of free functions in order to maintain state.